m2web/gitinternals/amend-many-commits.md

 git rebase -i HEAD~3
 ```

-Note that I am indicating how far back you want to rewrite commits by telling the command which commit to rebase onto which is the HEAD of the M2 commit.
-It may be easier to remember the ~3 because you're trying to edit the last three commits.
+Note the ~3 that follows the HEAD.
+Here, I am indicating how far back you want to rewrite commits by telling the command which commit to rebase onto, which is in this case, the HEAD of the M2 commit.
+It may be easier to remember the ~3 notation as trying to include the last 3 commits.

 When issuing the command `git rebase -i HEAD~3`, you will see a list of commits that you are about to rebase: